iturdikulov/notes/research/learnxinyminutes-Learn_Python_in_Y_minutes.md

 b = [1, 2, 3, 4]  # Point b at a new list, [1, 2, 3, 4]
-b is a            # => False, a and b do not refer to the same object b == a            # => True, a's and b's objects are equal [1, 2] is [1, 2]:: # False, do not refer to the same object (memory place) None is None::    # True, value None in one place in memory
+b is a            # => False, a and b do not refer to the same object b == a            # => True, a's and b's objects are equal

-a = 256
-b = 256
-a is b            # True,  integer between -5 and 256... since these integers are used often, they are always stored in memory

-a = 257
-b = 257
-a is b            # False

 # Strings are created with " or '
 "This is a string."